 These cute name tags and name plates have a variety of uses in the classroom.
 You can use the tags as name tags, cubby tags, game pieces, labels for centers, etc. The larger deskplates can be used as name plates for desks, locker tags, center signs, etc.

 Labeling areas in the room, objects, and places in the classroom all help young students with literacy skills.

 I like my labels to coordinate with my classroom theme which is why I created these dog-themed editable labels.
 Now whenever I need a new label, I just enter the text and print!

-Alphabet and Number Posters and Word Wall
+Alphabet, Number, Colors, & Shapes Posters and Word Wall

 Another very important area in my classroom is the word wall.
 This past year I updated it to match our class dog theme and the students loved it!

 Welcome Bulletin Board – No Bones About It!
 We’re Going to Have a Good Year!